aranlucas/leetcode-flashcards/content/learn/backtracking.md

 ```

 Backtracking is a type of algorithm used to solve problems by exploring a set of potential solutions incrementally and eventually arriving at a final solution, or by determining that a final solution is not possible.
 It is a form of recursive trial and error that is typically used for combinatorial optimization problems.
 The algorithm works by first selecting a partial solution and then testing to see if that partial solution can be extended to a complete solution.
 If it can be extended, the solution is extended and tested; if it cannot be extended, the algorithm backtracks and tries another partial solution.

+To perform backtracking, follow these steps:

+1. Identify the problem and define the search space, or the set of potential solutions to the problem.
+2. Define the decision points, or the choices that must be made at each step of the algorithm.
+3. Start with the initial state and make a choice at the first decision point.
+4. Advance to the next decision point and make a choice.

+If the choice leads to a solution, return it.
+Otherwise, reverse the choice and try a different one.

+Repeat step 5 until a solution is found or all choices have been exhausted.

+If no solution was found, return "no solution" or backtrack to the previous decision point and try a different choice.

+Repeat steps 6-7 until a solution is found or the initial state is reached.

+For example, to solve a maze using backtracking, the search space would be the maze itself, and the decision points would be the possible paths at each junction.
+The algorithm would start at the entrance and make a choice at the first junction, then advance to the next junction and make another choice.
+If the choice leads to a dead end, the algorithm would backtrack and try a different path.
+It would repeat this process until it reaches the exit or all paths have been exhausted.